PolymerElements/app-layout/app-drawer/README.md

 ##&lt;app-drawer&gt;

-app-drawer is a navigation drawer that can slide in from the left, right, bottom or top.
+app-drawer is a navigation drawer that can slide in from the left or right.

 Example: